canjs/can-fixture/docs/can-fixture.md

   When adding a fixture, it will remove any identical fixtures from the list of fixtures.
 The last fixture added will be the first matched.

   @param {can-fixture/types/ajaxSettings} ajaxSettings An object that is used to match values on an XHR object, namely the url and method. url can be templated like `/todos/{_id}`.
   @param {can-fixture.requestHandler} requestHandler Handles the request and provides a response.
-The next section details this function's use.

 @signature `fixture( ajaxSettings, url )`